A Wounded Child is Born

 Intense self-healing continued.
 My pain began to dissolve and my emotional cage began disintegrating.
 There was a profound sense of spaciousness that continued to expand as more and more childhood conditioning faded away and the veil of wounds lifted to expose my heart.

-Buried treasure now surfaced.
+My soul’s treasures now surfaced.
 Although I was already intuitive, the gifts of empathy, clairvoyance, and clairaudience began to surface.
 These gifts started to appear when I began seeing clients.
 I had no training in psychology nor in the healing arts.
-When clients spoke about their difficulties, I was able to see and to feel the underlining wounds.
+When clients spoke about their difficulties, I was able to see and feel the underlining wounds.
 And, most amazingly, it was not “me” who was doing the healing.
 The healing was coming from Spirit working through me.
 Intuition and inner guidance became the norm.
 I never questioned these gifts.
-I now fully engaged in my soul’s journey.
+I fully engaged in my soul’s journey.

 The Shaman Reveals Herself

 My Jamaican birthplace had its roots in African culture and in the ways of Spirit.
 These indigenous ways were based on mysticism, herbs, and shamanic practices.
-My fascination with rituals and natural healing grew out of the trauma that characterized my early life, back to when I was still in my mother’s womb and the psychic told her to drink bush medicine tea, less we both die in child birth.
+My attraction to rituals, spirit and natural healing came from within my being that was entwined in deep contemplation with the mystery of life.

-A Shaman Disguised as an Inner Child Therapist
+A Shaman Disguised as an Wounded Child Therapist

-Up until 2012 my healing practice focused on inner child work.
+Up until 2012 my healing practice focused on the Wounded Child.
 My service supported clients in getting in touch with early traumatic events – both conscious and unconscious – that served to run their lives.

-I was a spiritually oriented, intuitive therapist.
-When clients couldn’t ‘hear’ the cry of their inner child, my shamanic, God-given abilities allowed me to work as the instrument of Spirit and quickly zero in on wounds – sometimes in a matter of minutes – that were entrapping those who came to me.
-The inner child would freely reveal herself to me.
-I could hear the voices.
-Once a client was then able to re-connect with her inner child, background wounds that were causing present day suffering began to disappear.
+I was intuitive, spiritually oriented, and in divine service to my clients.
+When they couldn’t ‘hear’ the cry of the child within, as an instrument of Spirit, I was able to quickly zero in on wounds that were entrapping those who came to me.
+The Wounded Child would freely reveal herself to me.
+Once a client was able to re-connect with her inner self, emotional imprints that were causing present day suffering began to disappear.

 Although I am not much of a reader, I was pulled to books written by awakened masters, including Mooji, Eckhart Tolle, Jed McKenna and Adyashanti.

 On a flight to Jamaica in 2012, I was reading one of Jed’s books.
-Out of the blue I was jolted into an altered state.
+In an instant, I was jolted into an altered state.
 About 20 feet down the aisle appeared a cloud-like figure of myself.
 Instantly I knew the image was the person I had been conditioned to be.

-This was my spiritual awakening: I, True Self, woke up to the fiction of Radavie – the conditioned self — that I, True Self, up until now, believed My Self to be.
-This was a moment of Truth.
+This was my spiritual awakening: I, True Self, the Divine Spark, woke up to the fiction of Radavie – the conditioned self — that I, the Divine Spark, up until now, believed My Self to be.
+This was a moment of Awakening.

-In less than an instant, all aspirations I’d been harboring for years to achieve higher levels of spirituality were seen as coming from the conditioned self, the person, that I, True Self, had taken My Self to be.
+In less than an instant, all aspirations I’d been harboring for years to achieve higher levels of spirituality were seen as coming from the conditioned self, the person, that I, the Divine Spark, had taken My Self to be.
 To think, I had spent nearly a lifetime cultivating a spiritual persona and engaging in spiritual practices only to be constructing a mirage.